 The situation might change with platforms like Lending Loop gaining popularity.
-It’s the first-of-its-kind, peer-to-peer lending platform in the country, which furnishes loans to small businesses.
+It was a first-of-its-kind, peer-to-peer lending platform in the country, which furnishes loans to small businesses.

 - Furnish loans to small businesses that can’t secure capital from big banks.